- A Bit of Paid Advertisement

 We automatically think of banner ads when we think of internet advertising since they stick out.
 They are widespread and come in a range of shapes.
 These advertisements can be effective, but they target users who do not actively shop for something new.

 For instance, a person may be interested in a medical blog but not in an online marketing course.
 Display advertising is effective if you place it correctly.
 It can be paid on a pay-per-click basis or displayed for a certain period.

 Text advertisements are the most common form on the main Google search page.
 These ads are often less expensive than display ads and usually target people actively seeking something specific.
 They can be compelling but rely mainly on solid keyword research and A/B testing.

 III.
 Social media ads

-In the past few years, social media advertising has grown significantly.
+Social media advertising or content marketing for customer retention and loyalty has grown significantly in the past few years.
 This advertising uses text, graphics, and video to target consumers according to their preferences, demographics, and geography.
 Depending on the business, Facebook, LinkedIn, Instagram, and TikTok are all potential platforms to explore.

 As I said, one of the keys to paid advertising is to be present where your target audience is.
-As they are likely to spend a lot of their time on social media, there is no better place to do it.
+They will likely spend much time on social media, so there is no better place to do it.
 Revenue from social media advertisements on both desktop and mobile platforms has increased significantly in recent years.
 To select the right social media platform, you must first understand your customer profile and ensure that your brand can create engaging, helpful content and connect with followers.